 Domo’s Eric Buckley interviewed Wayne Eckerson to answer just that.
-Read below to hear Wayne’s answers to some fundamental questions regarding self-service analytics & BI in today’s market.
+Read below to hear Wayne’s answers to some fundamental questions regarding self-service analytics and BI in today’s market.

 Who is Wayne Eckerson?

-Wayne Eckerson is Principal Consultant at the Eckerson Group, and has been a thought leader in the self-service business intelligence and analytics space for the past 15 years.
+Wayne Eckerson is Principal Consultant at the Eckerson Group, and has been a thought leader in the self-service BI and analytics space for the past 15 years.
 Wayne specializes in coaching businesses to leverage data and technology for better insights and results.

 What is self-service business intelligence?